Written by Missy Johnston

 Mount Healthy National Park Sugar Mill Ruins

-What to See and Do on Tortola Island, British Virgin Islands, Caribbean
+What to See and Do on Yacht Charter on Tortola Island, British Virgin Islands, Caribbean

 Soper’s Hole: Tucked away on the western tip of Tortola, Soper’s Hole is home to Soper’s Hole Marina, as well as, across the harbor, a British Virgin Islands customs clearance office with a dock that is used by ferries and yachtsmen alike.
 The pirate Blackbeard, whose real name was Edward Teach, once made his home in Soper’s Hole from 1715 to 1718.
 Called a “Hole” because of the protection offered by the deep cut of the anchorage into the surrounding hills, the harbor allows yachts to anchor with good weather protection.
 Surrounding the dock area is a series of brightly painted Caribbean style buildings, creating a sense of a traditional Caribbean market place.
 Browse the shops for local artwork, crafts and jewelry made from a stone local to the British Virgin Islands or stop for a bite to eat at the Pusser’s Landing Restaurant and store.